masashitanimura/2.0/pages/userguide/userguide_docker.md

    $ sudo docker rmi hello-world
    ```

-3. Run the pre-built Docker Image for 2.0
+4. **Run** the EMS Docker Image

-   Run the script below to use the pre-built Docker image for EMS 2.0.0 on the EvoStream public repository on Docker Hub.
+   Run the script below to use the pre-built Docker image for EMS on the EvoStream public repository on Docker Hub.

    ```
-   sudo docker run --name ems5550 -i -t \
+   sudo docker run --name <container_name> -i -t -p \
      -p 1112:1112/tcp \
      -p 1222:1222/tcp \
      -p 1935:1935/tcp \